Local Citation Recommendation with Hierarchical-Attention Text Encoder and SciBERT-based Reranking: Conclusion

 \section{Conclusion}

 The speed-accuracy tradeoff is crucial for evaluating recommendation systems in real-world settings.
 While reranking models have attracted increasing attention for their ability to improve recall and MRR scores, in this paper we show that it is equally important to design an efficient and accurate prefetching system.
-In that respect, our proposed HAtten-SciBERT recommendation pipeline significantly outperforms previous pipelines.
-By releasing our large-scale arXiv-based dataset, we provide a new testbed for research on local citation recommendation in real-world scenarios.
+In this regard, we propose the HAtten-SciBERT recommendation pipeline, in which our HAtten model effectively prefetches a list of candidates with significantly higher recall than the baseline, which allows our fine-tuned SciBERT-based reranker to operate on fewer candidates with better speed-accuracy tradeoff.
+Furthermore, by releasing our large-scale arXiv-based dataset, we provide a new testbed for research on local citation recommendation in real-world scenarios.